qonita-azizah/ApiAutomationJavascript/README.md

 # Automation Test API using Mocha & CHai

-Automation testing API using Mocha & Chai Framework
+Automation testing API using Mocha & Chai Framework, I use Petstore API from swagger.io to be sample API api

 ## Requirement